The Fernhurst Furnace Preservation Group

 Location Map of Furnace Site and Pond

-- The Furnace site and Furnace pond is accessible throughout the year by public bridleway that runs along the side of Lower Lodge Candles shown on the Location Map (opens in new window)
+- The Furnace site and Furnace pond is accessible throughout the year by public bridleway that runs along the eastern side of Lower Lodge Candles shown on the Location Map (opens in new window)

 Location of Open Weekend event see details on Event page